U.S. Department of Transportation

 In addition to the roadway system, the engineering staff covers the Alaska Marine Highway System and a portion of the Alaska highway in Canada (Shakwak project).

 The National Environmental Policy Act (NEPA) requires that all Federal actions, including Federal-aid highway projects, be evaluated for their impacts on the natural and human environments.
 All projects impacting wetlands are governed by Section 404 of the Clean Water Act.
 Those impacting historic or archeological areas are governed by Section 106 of the National Historic Preservation Act.
 All these statutes, and the FHWA regulations, require that the FHWA mitigate any adverse impacts to these resources.

 The Division provides reimbursement to the State of Alaska for authorized transportation projects in accordance with the legislative requirements of financial assistance programs.
 We administer these programs through a set of flexible regulations, policies, and guidelines to ensure that Federal funds are being used efficiently and to achieve the safety, economic development, and other goals of the Federal-aid Highway Program.
 In providing these Federal funds, we apply the most flexible and innovative financing techniques permissible under the law, and the most efficient administrative processes.
-We provide the State with technical assistance on accounting and financial management systems, and through our Financial Management Improvement Program, work closely with the Alaska Department of Transportation and Public Facilities to streamline and improve the funding of Federal-aid highway projects.
+We provide the State with technical assistance on accounting and financial management systems, and funding of Federal-aid highway projects.

 The Alaska Marine Highway System (AMHS) is part of the National Highway System (NHS).
 The state’s fleet of ferry vessels provide year round accessibility to many of the cities throughout southeast, the Gulf of Alaska, and southwest Alaska